-Package bombs sent to Trump critics lead investigators to Florida: source
+Hunt for sender of bombs mailed to Trump critics focuses on Florida

 “Someone is trying to intimidate.
 Someone is trying to quash voices in this country using violence,” De Blasio said.
 “I am confident that we will find the perpetrator or perpetrators.”

-The CNN bureau in New York received a package addressed to Brennan, who has appeared as a CNN analyst, leading police on Wednesday to evacuate the Time Warner building in a busy Manhattan neighborhood near Central Park.
+The CNN bureau in New York received a package addressed to Brennan, who has appeared as a CNN analyst, leading police on Wednesday to evacuate the Time Warner building in a busy Manhattan neighbourhood near Central Park.

-The package sent to CNN, which Trump has frequently derided for its coverage of him, contained an envelope of white powder that experts were analyzing, New York City Police Commissioner James O’Neill said.
+The package sent to CNN, which Trump has frequently derided for its coverage of him, contained an envelope of white powder that experts were analysing, New York City Police Commissioner James O’Neill said.

 Some major media outlets in New York, including the New York Times, increased security on Thursday.